TFP / TFCD Tips for Models & Photographers

 Most TFCD models will turn up late for the shoot.

 Get used to it, especially when dealing with inexperienced models.
-There may be chances that you will miss the golden hours in the early morning or you get very little daylight time if you plan the shoot in late afternoon.
+There may be chances that you will miss the golden hours in the early morning or you get very little daylight time if you plan the shoot in the late afternoon.

 Most TFCD models cannot take negative feedback unless you are a master of words.